 Youthspirit exists to encourage life in all fullness, attempting to live with the energy, passion and enthusiasm of youth.
 We are a collective of practitioners, consultants and Project Managers.
 All of whom, bring expertise, experience and vitality to our practice.
 We desire to see a better world, where collaborative practice, authentic leadership and relational integrity call us toward our deepest & fullest selves.

-Space To Breathe (2020 dates TBC) Ireland, Israel, Palestine
+Space To Breathe (January + March 2020 ) Ireland, Israel, Palestine

 Supported By: The Methodist Chaplaincy, Trinity College Dublin & The Dublin City Interfaith Forum

 Want a cultural experience that’s about more than simply visiting a place?
 Want to get to know real people and their real lives in an area of deep division, violence and injustice?

 Space to Breathe is a human engagement processes with ‘the other,’ in order to build habits and practices of peace in contested spaces.
 Young adults from the Middle East (Jewish & Arab Israeli / Palestinian Muslim & Christian) and from Ireland and Northern Ireland (Protestant, RC, Muslim & Jewish), in dialogue with each other regarding their lived experience of life within disputed territories .
 Irish and Northern Irish young people travel to Palestine, and then to Israel, meeting with young people on both sides of the wall.
 Several months later, Israeli and Palestinian young people travel to Ireland to take part in a residential program with the Irish and Northern Irish participants.
 Using ‘Art of Hosting’ techniques and other cultural engagement tools, participants build a framework of understanding that enables action toward the overall stated aim of the initiative.